 The I-9 was relatively easy for me to use, but I may be more familiar with all types of electronic devices than some people.
 Considering the fact that there are I-9 videos which demonstrate how to actually use the I-9, there are obviously some people who don’t understand its working mechanism.
 Sound Vitality would do well to have an instruction sheet on the device’s basic operation, especially if they wish to have people who are not medical massage therapists using the device on themselves.

-More important that even a padded carrying case that would hold both the device and its adapter/charger, Sound Vitality needs to provide an owner’s manual that instructs us in how to treat chronic or acute pain with the I-9 sound wave device.
-Because I have been going to medical massage therapists for over two decades, and because I have purchased many medical textbooks to help me learn how to treat chronic pain, I was a little more informed about treatment areas for the pain of migraine and atypical trigeminal neuralgia.
-However, I had to basically teach myself how to treat the the damaged areas areas with the Infratonic 9.
-Some treatment areas worked and reduced the pain, some didn’t, and I would have greatly appreciated having an owner’s manual that gave me some rudimentary advice, at least, about I-9 placement (such as in my first article on the Infratonic 9).
+More important than even a padded carrying case that would hold both the device and its adapter/charger, Sound Vitality needs to provide an owner’s manual that instructs us in how to treat chronic or acute pain with the I-9 sound wave device.
+Because I have been going to medical massage therapists for over two decades, and because I have purchased many medical textbooks to help me learn how to treat my own chronic pain, I was a little more informed about treatment areas for the pain of migraine and atypical trigeminal neuralgia than other consumers may be.
+However, I had to basically teach myself how to treat the damaged areas with the Infratonic 9.
+Some treatment areas reduced the pain, some didn’t have any effect on the pain (though, at least, treatment on these areas did not increase the pain).
+I would have greatly appreciated having an owner’s manual that gave me some rudimentary advice about I-9 placement (such as in my first article on the Infratonic 9).

 Infratonic 9 Evaluation • Ease of use: A-/B+

 • Reduction of pain, chronic and acute: A+

 • Owner’s manual: F